yishuen/dsc-3-34-05-understanding-principle-component-analysis-nyc-career-ds-102218/README.md

 ## Summary

 In this lesson we developed an intiution behind dimensionality reduction with PCA.
-We looked at a few very simple examples to see how PCA creates new dimensions (features) called principle components that attempt to capture the maximum variance in a given dataset.
+We looked at a few very simple examples to see how PCA creates new dimensions (features) called principal components that attempt to capture the maximum variance in a given dataset.
 We looked at why normalization prior to PCA is standard approach.
 Next we shall look at the steps necessary to run a PCA experiment and achieve desired results.